Skip to main content

 --starter studio-slug/stack-slug/starter-slug

 Defines the Starter that will apply the set of Plugins to your Infrastructure.
-You must enter the name of the Starter and its source data such as Studio and Stack.
-You can choose the Stack in the terminal interactively.
+You must provide the Starter name and its origin data, such as Studio and Stack.
+You can select the Stack interactively in the terminal.

-You can enter the file path of a Starter (starter.yaml) to create the Infrastructure with a local Starter.
+You can also provide the path to a Starter file (starter.yaml) to create the Infrastructure with a local Starter.

 stk create infra my-infra-name --starter my-studio/my-stack/starter-name